rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 In this tutorial, you will add three devices namely _Broker Device_, _Publisher Device_ and _Subscriber Device_.
-You will also create and deploy _ROS Subscriber_ and _ROS Publisher_ packages.
+You will also create and deploy _ROS Publisher_ and _ROS Subscriber_ packages.

 #### Add Broker Device
 The _Broker Device_ must be of **amd64** CPU architecture.

 1. Click **DEVICES** > **ADD NEW DEVICE**.
 2. In the **Device Name** box, enter the name of the device say `Broker Device`
-3. Select **Use docker compose as default runtime** checkbox.
+3. Select **Use docker compose as default runtime** option.
 4. In the **Description** box, provide a short summary of the device say `I am a communication broker`
 5. Click **CONTINUE**.
 6. Click **COPY** to copy the generated **Token**

-Paste the token (otherwise called the device set up link) in the device's terminal and run it to set up the rapyuta.io client on the device.
+Paste and execute the token (otherwise called the device set up link) in the device's terminal to set up the rapyuta.io client on the device.

-If the device is set up successfully, you should see the following output:
+If the device is set up successfully, you should see the following output at the device's terminal:
 ```bash
 Initialising the Rapyuta Platform

 ############(100%)
 Successfully Installed!
 ```

+Ensure that there's a <span style="color:green">**green**</span> dot next to the ***Broker Device***, which indicates that it is online on rapyuta.io.

 #### Prepare Publisher Device
 The _Publisher Device_ is: